Career Success Factors

 Career Success Way Number 2: Make sure the company has a track record of success.
 Do they survey their clients for results?
 What are their average results, and how big is the sample size?
 The last 123 clients we have surveyed as of this taping got these results: The median/average client got a new job in 8 weeks from resume finalization after receiving 1.5 offers, being contacted by 11 recruiters (for those who got our LinkedIn profile), and interviewing with 5 organizations.
 The average client got a 14% salary increase at the new job.

 Career Success Way Number 1: Make sure the career services company is highly rated.
 Most people don’t go out of their way to write a positive review unless they feel the company really earned it.
 And also consider that some people cannot be pleased, but look at how the company responds to negative reviews.
 Check the ratings and reviews on Google, Yelp (though these are skewed to favor the ratings of their most active users and people who write long rants), Angie’s List, and the Better Business Bureau.

 Some people feel like they need references to trust resume providers.
 This is not smart, because people only provide references to happy customers.
 It’s wiser to read the good and the bad reviews and draw your own conclusions.
 YES is the top-rated company nationally for USAJobs-style federal resumes and the top-rated Washington metro company on Google, Angie’s List, and the Better Business Bureau.

-If you want top-rated professional help so that you get more interviews and receive more offers, you can get a free Career Success Consultation at YESwriting.com.
+If you want top-rated professional help with career development services so that you get more interviews and receive more offers, you can get a free Career Success Consultation at YESwriting.com.